 Walter George Peterson Jr. was born in Panama on November 23,1941 to Walter George Sr. and Dorothy Irma (Eder) Peterson.

 Affectionately known as "Skipper", he had a wonderful childhood growing up in the Panama Canal Zone with his family and friends, often recalling throughout his life the adventures he experienced there.
-He liked to tease his family with stories of how he got to school by swinging from vines.
-His close and extended family all worked for The Panama Canal and Walter enjoyed attending reunions and keeping up with that close group of people who lived and worked there.
+He liked to tease his family with stories of how he grew up in the jungle and got to school by swinging from vines.
+His close and extended family all worked for The Panama Canal and Walter enjoyed attending reunions and keeping up with that close-knit group of people who lived and worked there.
 In 1989, Walter attended a Panama Canal reunion event in Tampa, Florida and it was remarkable to see people recognize him from his childhood after being away for such a long period of time.

 Walter's mother died when he was very young.
 His dad eventually met and married Margery Ann (Pender), who was a traveling teacher working in the canal zone.